cmroanirgo/pl-copyfind/README.md

 * ~download and extract the 'text' from various file formats.
 Depending upon the platform (either nodejs or a browser), there are a few solutions to this:

-    - mozilla's 'readbility' functions, which generally does excellent work at extracting *only* the main article text from web pages
+    - mozilla's 'readbility' functions, which generally does excellent work at extracting *only* the main article html from web pages
     - npm package `textract`.
 This is a 'one stop shop' for reading in a plethora of file formats.
 Note that this cannot be used in a browser solution, as it requires external binaries to be installed (although a server-side solution can be used for this).
     - the demo package illustrates a poor man's method of converting html to text, using purely regex's.
 * ~generate output files, although an optional html output is available.

 pl-copyfind does: